WOSS

 What Is the Agentic AI Foundation (AAIF)?
 The Open Standards Behind AI Agents

 TL;DR - The Agentic AI Foundation (AAIF) is a Linux Foundation umbrella, formed in December 2025, that governs the open standards AI agents use to connect to tools and to each other.
-It was anchored by three donated projects - MCP (Anthropic), goose (Block), and AGENTS.md (OpenAI) - and grew to ~180 member organizations within months, making it the fastest-growing project in Linux Foundation history.
+It was anchored by three donated projects - MCP (Anthropic), goose (Block), and AGENTS.md (OpenAI) - and joined in June 2026 by a fourth, agentgateway (Solo.io).
+It grew to ~180 member organizations within months, making it the fastest-growing project in Linux Foundation history.
 This is what it is, why it exists, and why it matters.

 For two years, every company built AI agents their own way.
 Every agent framework had its own way to call a tool, its own config format, its own idea of how two agents should talk.
 It was the browser wars, again - except for the entire agentic economy.